 Lexi: Did that fuel your growth?
 I know it’s slow growth, but did it feel your growth in the early days?

-Jon: Yeah, a hundred percent.
+Jon: Yeah, 100%.
 It was our primary channel.
 Still remains to be to this day.
 We had tried advertising with Google Ads and eventually doing some Facebook stuff, but the one that doing the best for us was always organic.

 Lexi: As the years went on, there were probably a lot of competitors in that space.
 How did that change?
 How did you approach it?